 The 2000's and beyond

-Banco De Gaia's catalogue nearly disappeared from the face of the earth in the late 1990's after the original record company went bust.
+Banco De Gaia's catalogue nearly disappeared in the late 1990's after the UK record company Planet Dog went bust.
 Eventually he was able to buy the rights back to his own music and during the 2000's North American label Six Degrees re-released most of his back catalogue, followed later by his own label Disco Gecko with another round of re-releases.

-Cue Ollopa: Apollo Remixed (2013), an inspired creative decision by Marks to collaborate with some of the best electronic and downtempo talents of the generation that followed him.
+Cue Ollopa: Apollo Remixed (2013), an inspired creative decision to collaborate with some of the best electronic and downtempo talents of the generation that followed him.
 Downbeat psychedelic maestro Tripswitch reworks "Acquiescence", formerly a pleasant meeting of strings and operatic vocal, and turns it into a slow, hypnotic widescreen groove with intoxicating Arabic aromas.
 New Zealand duo Deep Fried Dub jettisons the unexciting rock drums of "Oriea" for a tight, crunching dub beat guaranteed to induce serious head nodding.
 And on it goes, nine remixes in all, most of them stellar.
 The odd one out - in terms of genealogy - is hippie techno outfit System 7 whose two members, Steve Hillage and Miquette Giraudy, have a resume that pre-dates Banco de Gaia by decades.
-Here they deliver a sparkling remix of "For Such A Time", adding spiraling bell-like melodies and an absolutely thumping poly-rhythm.
+Here they deliver a sparkling remix of "For Such A Time", adding spiralling bell-like melodies and a thumping polyrhythm.